A LEGACY OF ADVOCACY

 Curated TedXLondonPride

-Performed ‘Remedy’ for the first time at Margate Pride and delivered the ground-breaking and inspirational ‘SuperPowers’ talk.
+Performed ‘Remedy’ for the first time at Margate Pride and delivered the inspirational ‘SuperPowers’ talk.

-Performed ‘Remedy’ at Manchester Pride to an audience of 6,000 and hosted the Alan Turing Stage, warming up for Bimini Bon Boulash.
+Performed ‘Remedy’ at Manchester Pride and hosted the Alan Turing Stage, warming up for Bimini Bon Boulash.

 Performed ‘Remedy’ on the Main Stage of Hoopla in Brixton’s Brockwell Park; a homecoming performance, returning to the place Reeta started their live performance career.